 Managing cash flow at your law firm is already a challenging task under normal circumstances.
-This makes the need for good cash flow management particularly important—and even more difficult—during an economic crisis.
-If your firm’s revenue drops dramatically due to an unprecedented situation like COVID-19, the challenge of managing your firm’s cash flow can take a personal toll on you, on top of the many personal challenges you and your staff may already be facing.
+This makes the need for good cash flow management particularly important—and even more difficult—during an economic downturn.
+With demand for legal services dropping, the challenge of managing your firm’s cash flow can take a personal toll on you, on top of the many personal challenges you and your staff may already be facing.

 The key is to accept that even though things won’t be perfect, you can focus on doing your best to adapt to the fast-moving variables of the situation.
 In this blog post, we’ll go over what steps you can take right now to improve your law firm’s cash flow, and what to do if your law firm is experiencing cash flow problems.

 How to improve your law firm’s cash flow

 Audit your current cash flow